Marijuana may make you sleepy, but does it really help you sleep?

 The review that Armentano brought up suggests that CBD may be helpful for insomnia, but THC may impair sleep quality in the long run.

-Marijuana is also known to decrease REM sleep — the stage closely related with dreaming.
+Marijuana is also known to — the stage closely related with dreaming.

 A separate study concluded that the “sleepy” effects of THC seem to lessen as a user’s tolerance grows.

-Another study, a newer one from 2017, found that marijuana users who decreased usage over time had improvements in anxiety, depression, and sleep quality.
+Another study, a newer , found that marijuana users who decreased usage over time had improvements in anxiety, depression, and sleep quality.

 In short, considering the many variables involved — including mental health issues, marijuana strain and potency, and quantity of use — a definitive answer on the relationship between marijuana and sleep remains somewhat elusive.